The festival begins in the last week in May, encompassing the late May UK Bank Holiday,

-Do I need tickets for the festival?
+Do I need a ticket for the festival?

-No. Distillery days are open to all, though some charge a small entrance fee.
+No, you just need to get to Islay.
+Distillery days are open to all, though some charge a small entrance fee.
 You only need tickets for individual events, these are run by the Fèis Ìle Committee, or by the distilleries themselves.

 When are event tickets released?